layoutBox/StackViewLayout/README.md

 **Methods:**

 * **`addItem(_: UIView) -> StackItem`**
 This method adds an item (UIView) to a StackView.
 The item is added as the last item.
 Internally this method adds the UIView as a subview.
-Note that you can also use .
+Note that you can also use.
 * **`insertItem(_ view: UIView, at index: Int) -> StackItem`**
 This method adds an item (UIView) at the specified index.
 Note that you can also use `insertSubview(_ view: UIView, at index: Int)`.
 * **`insertItem(_ view: UIView, before refItem: UIView) -> StackItem?`**